DigitaltInnovationscenter/Platsbanken-VR/README.md

 This is a prototype from Innovation center at Arbetsförmedlingen.
-The purpuse of the prototype is to demonstrate and test new ways of access and navigate data assets in VR (in this case data from the jobtechdev.com API:s about the Swedish labour market.
+The purpuse of the prototype is to demonstrate and test new ways of access and navigate data assets in VR (in this case data from the jobtechdev.com API:s about the Swedish labour market).

 Instructions
 1. Clone repository to your local machine